IsaacCheng9/IsaacCheng9/README.md

 # Hi there, I'm Isaac! 👋

-A graduate with a first-class honours degree (81%) in BSc Computer Science from the University of Exeter.
-Ranked 1st in the cohort for academic performance and 1st for undergraduate projects.
+Graduated at the top of my cohort from the University of Exeter with a first-class honours degree (81%) in BSc Computer Science, ranking 1st in both academic performance and undergraduate projects.
 Proficient in Python, with experience in financial markets and big tech.
 Passionate about developing large-scale distributed systems and algorithmic optimisation.

 ## Experience